bendemic90/week-3-pw-gen/README.md

 * Generate random password to a length of your choosing
 * You may choose to include uppercase, special characters and numbers.
 Default is lowercase.
 * Drops output to main window so user can select and paste if required.
+* Console logs to check functionality top-down.
+* Restarts if no conditions are true after choosing length.

 ## Reasoning